IBM/teaching-your-monolith-to-dance/docs/operational-modernization/README.md

 It instructs docker to build the image following the instructions in the Dockerfile in current directory (indicated by the `"."` at the end).

 A specific name to tag the built image with is also specified.
-The value `image-registry.openshift-image-registry.svc:5000` in the tag is the address of the internal image registry provided by OpenShift.
+The value `image-registry.openshift-image-registry.svc:5000` in the tag is the default address of the internal image registry provided by OpenShift.
+Image registry is a content server that can store and serve container images.
 The registry is accessible within the cluster using the `Service`.
-Format of a Service address is: _name_._namespace_.svc
+Note the format of a Service address: _name_._namespace_._svc_.
+So in this case, the image registry is named `image-registry` and it's in namespace `openshift-image-registry`.

 5000 is the port, which is followed by namespace and name for the image.
-Later when we push the image to to push the built image to (within the registry).
+Later when we push the image to OpenShift's internal image registry, we'll refer to the image by the same values.

 [comment]: <> (Optional: Show how to access the image registry service using OpenShift console)